Pfäfers: Education

-In the municipality of Pfäfers there are three kindergartens, three primary schools and a high school.
-One kindergarten and one primary school each are located in Pfäfers, Vättis and Valens.
-The highschool in Pfäfers is visited from children of the whole municipality.
+In the municipality of Pfäfers, there are three kindergartens, three primary schools, and one high school.
+One kindergarten and one primary school are located in each of Pfäfers, Vättis, and Valens.
+The high school in Pfäfers educates children from the whole municipality.

-In Pfäfers about 68% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
-Out of the total population in Pfäfers, As of 2000, the highest education level completed by 352 people (20.1% of the population) was Primary, while 620 (35.3%) have completed their secondary education, 133 (7.6%) have attended a Tertiary school, and 82 (4.7%) are not in school.
+In Pfäfers, about 68% of the population between the ages of 25 and 64 have completed either non-mandatory upper secondary education or additional higher education, either at a university or a Fachhochschule.
+Out of the total population in Pfäfers, As of 2000, the highest education level completed by 352 people, or 20.1% of the population, was primary education, while 620 people, or 35.3%, had completed secondary education, 133 people, or 7.6%, had attended a tertiary school, and 82 people, or 4.7%, were not in school.
 The remainder did not answer this question.

 Economy

 As of 2007, Pfäfers had an unemployment rate of 0.61%.
 As of 2005, there were 142 people employed in the primary economic sector and about 57 businesses involved in this sector.
-86 people are employed in the secondary sector and there are 24 businesses in this sector.
-843 people are employed in the tertiary sector, with 45 businesses in this sector.
+There were 86 people employed in the secondary sector and 24 businesses in this sector.
+There were 843 people employed in the tertiary sector, with 45 businesses in this sector.

-As of October 2009 the average unemployment rate was 1.1%.
-There were 129 businesses in the municipality of which 26 were involved in the secondary sector of the economy while 47 were involved in the third.
+As of October 2009, the average unemployment rate was 1.1%.
+There were 129 businesses in the municipality, of which 26 were in the secondary sector of the economy and 47 were in the tertiary sector.

-As of 2000 there were 513 residents who worked in the municipality, while 311 residents worked outside Pfäfers and 420 people commuted into the municipality for work.
+As of 2000, there were 513 residents who worked in the municipality, while 311 residents worked outside Pfäfers and 420 people commuted into the municipality for work.

 Religion

-From the 2000 census, 1,300 or 74.1% are Roman Catholic, while 217 or 12.4% belonged to the Swiss Reformed Church.
-Of the rest of the population, there are 6 individuals (or about 0.34% of the population) who belong to the Christian Catholic faith, there are 30 individuals (or about 1.71% of the population) who belong to the Orthodox Church, and there are 3 individuals (or about 0.17% of the population) who belong to another Christian church.
-There are 60 (or about 3.42% of the population) who are Islamic.
-There are 10 individuals (or about 0.57% of the population) who belong to another church (not listed on the census), 67 (or about 3.82% of the population) belong to no church, are agnostic or atheist, and 61 individuals (or about 3.48% of the population) did not answer the question.
+According to the 2000 census, 1,300 people, or 74.1%, were Roman Catholic, while 217, or 12.4%, belonged to the Swiss Reformed Church.
+Of the rest of the population, 6 people, or about 0.34%, belonged to the Christian Catholic faith; 30 people, or about 1.71%, belonged to the Orthodox Church; and 3 people, or about 0.17%, belonged to another Christian church.
+There were 60 people, or about 3.42%, who were Muslim.
+Another 10 people, or about 0.57%, belonged to another church not listed in the census; 67 people, or about 3.82%, belonged to no church or were agnostic or atheist; and 61 people, or about 3.48%, did not answer the question.